When you eat at a ramen restaurant, you might come across some interesting (though odd) toppings on your noodles.

 This particular fish cake is also made out of pureed white fish (surimi) and has a mild, subtle flavor.
 It is slightly less chewy than Kamaboko.

 The surimi mix contains starch, which acts as a binding agent and makes the texture doughy.
+It’s similar to calamari because it’s rubbery.

 The starch also makes it powdery and similar in texture to pasta.
 Thus it matches the texture of the noodles.